kosli-dev/jenkins-demo/README.md

 ## How to use Merkely with Jenkins

-In order to be able to communicate with Jenkins from your pipeline you need to you [Merkely CLI](https://github.com/merkely-development/cli).
+In order to be able to communicate with Jenkins from your pipeline you need to download [Merkely CLI](https://github.com/merkely-development/cli).
 You can find latest version of the CLI under [Releases](https://github.com/merkely-development/cli/releases) - choose the one that fits your architecture.
 If your prefer to use doocker image with CLI preinstalled you can find these under [Packages/merkely-cli](https://github.com/orgs/merkely-development/packages/container/package/merkely-cli)

 Documentation for latest released version of the CLI is always available at [docs.merkely.com](https://docs.merkely.com/)